MakeSchool-Tutorials/Make-Parties/P10-Deleting-Rsvps/content.md

 1. Users can delete rsvps (rsvps/destroy)

 You used **Resource Based Development** and **Resourceful Routing** to build a event based app.

+# Stretch Challenges

+The next two chapters are all stretch challenges for those who want to dive deeper into the following areas:

+- Improving the stylistic areas of the site
+- Refactoring the code to be more efficient
+- Adding additional functionality (such as comments)

+If any of those sound interesting to you, check them out!
+We highly encourage it!